-All robot-visible lines on the soccer field (side lines, end lines, halfway line, centre circle and the lines surrounding the penalty areas) are drawn with white stripes 25 mm in width.
+All robot-visible lines on the soccer field (side lines, end lines, halfway line, centre circle, corner arcs and the lines surrounding the penalty areas) are 50 mm in width.
 The circle on the midfield line has a diameter of 360 mm from the middle of the white stripe on one side to the middle of the white stripe on the other side.
+The corner arcs have a radius of 400mm from the centre of the white lines at the corner to the center of the coloured line representing the arc.
 The throw-in lines and corner kick points are not robot visible.
-The throw-in lines will be marked on the field using a thin black or dotted line, while the corner kick points will be marked using black dots.
-As seen in Figure 1, the corner kick points (shown in red only for visualization) are closer to the penalty area than the ends of the throw-in lines.
+The throw-in lines will be marked on the field using a